sfu-discourse-lab/SOCC/README.md

 # Raw data

-The dataset contains isolated comments and comment threads posted in response to The Globe and Mail opinion articles.
-We have maintained two versions of the corpus.
-A cleaned version with minimal repetition of comments and an original version containing comment-thread information.

-The clean version has ~663K comments, with ~273K top-level comments.
-This version has two CSVs: articles.csv and gnm_comments.csv.
-Below we describe the fileds in each CSV.

-<b>articles.csv</b><br>
+The corpus contains 10,339 opinion articles (editorials, columns, and op-eds) together with their 663,173 comments from 304,099 comment threads, from the main Canadian daily in English, \textit{The Globe and Mail}, for a five-year period (from January 2012 to December 2016).
+We organize our corpus into three sub-corpora: the articles corpus, the comments corpus, and the comment-threads corpus, organized into three CSV files.

+<b>gnm_articles.csv</b><br>
 This CSV contains information about The Globe and Mail articles in our dataset.

 <i>article_id</i><br>
 A unique identifier for the article.
 We use this identifier in the comments CSV.
 You'll also see this identifier in the article url.
 (E.g., 26691065)

 <i>title</i><br>
 The title or the headline of The Globe and Mail opinion article.
-(E.g., Fifty years in Canada, and now I feel like a second-class citizen - The Globe and Mail)
+(E.g., <em>Fifty years in Canada, and now I feel like a second-class citizen</em>)

 <i>article_url</i><br>
 The Globe and Mail url for the article.
 (E.g., http://www.theglobeandmail.com/opinion/fifty-years-in-canada-and-now-i-feel-like-a-second-class-citizen/article26691065/)